The Internet of Things can be used in several different aspects of life, in both the public and private sectors.

 Other sensors mounted on those same machines can also help in training the performance of the machine, and help predict when the unit will require maintenance, thereby preventing very costly breakdowns.

-21 Applications of IoT in Transportation
+21 Internet of Things Applications in Transportation

 By this time, many individuals or people have heard about the development and progress being made with self-driving cars.